 Clearing the AILET examination is not a piece of cake.
 A lot of preparation and strategy goes into it.
 Before appearing for the AILET examination, you need to know about the AILET exam pattern, exam mode, type of questions, and more.

-The AILET 2025 examination will be held in offline mode on December 8, 2024.
+The AILET 2026 examination date is yet to be announced and will be confirmed by NLU Delhi through the official notification.
 You can register for the AILET application form on the official website at https://nationallawuniversitydelhi.in/

 You must be perplexed regarding the AILET exam pattern, mode of exam, type of questions, and marking scheme.
 We are here to clear all your doubts.
 To know all about AILET exam pattern, mode of exam, type of questions, and marking scheme, read this post till the end.
 All your doubts will be cleared.